apache/sedona/docs/community/contributor.md

 2. Close the vote.
 If the result is positive, invite the new committer.

 ### Call for a vote

 We do the vote and discussion on the private@sedona.apache.org to enable a frank discussion.
-Please read [ASF Incubator New committer Discussion](hhttps://incubator.apache.org/guides/ppmc.html) for notable items.

 Let the Vote thread run for one week.
 A positive result is achieved by Consensus Approval: at least 3 +1 votes and no vetoes.

 #### PMC vote template

 This is the email to commence a vote for a new PMC candidate.
-New PMC members need to be voted for by the existing PMC members and subsequently approved by the Board (or Incubator PMC for incubating projects).
+New PMC members need to be voted for by the existing PMC members and subsequently approved by the Board.

 ```
 To: private@sedona.apache.org